 A free portfolio or website template with HTML, CSS and JavaScript

 A word of advice, invest your time learning JavaScript.
 If this project interests you, do read the documentation and try more stuff from W3 Schools and Mozilla.
 Google, read and research!
+Some bootcamps will give you a pre-entry project and having a small portfolio website is one way of demonstrating you are keen to take your learning further.

 JavaScript was originally written and designed in 10 days by Brenden Eich in the 1990s.
 It has as many exceptions as it has rules.
 It failed to gain popularity until the early 2000s and now it is the fastest growing language by popularity and adoption.